Land Clearing & Brush Removal in South Lake Tahoe, CA

 - Severe fire behavior at altitude: Alpine elevation creates extreme wildfire conditions–low humidity, intense solar heating, steep terrain, continuous forest fuels, and unpredictable wind patterns.
 The Angora Fire (2007) and Caldor Fire (2021) proved that Lake Tahoe properties face catastrophic fire risk requiring aggressive, sustained prevention measures beyond standard defensible space.

-Why Choose Us in South Lake Tahoe
+Why Choose Brushtech in South Lake Tahoe

 Alpine Expertise